Highlights of the Program

 • Illustrating how credible methane measurement and rigorous protocols enable well plugging to qualify for carbon credit generation

-• Presenting a validated case study where quality P&A eliminated emissions and converted a legacy well into a verified climate asset
+• Drawing from a validated case study where quality P&A eliminated emissions and converted a legacy well into a verified climate asset

 • Spotlighting how carbon markets can transform plugging projects into repeatable, revenue-supported solutions for operators